HTTP security headers: An easy way to harden your web applications

 Other directives include

 img-src to specify permitted sources for scripts, CSS stylesheets, and images.
-For example, specifying
+For example, if you specify

-script-src 'self' would only allow scripts from the local origin.
-You can also restrict plugin sources using
+script-src 'self', you are restricting scripts (but not other content) to the local origin.
+Among other things, you can also restrict browser plugin sources using

 plugin-types (unsupported in Firefox) or